vatsal-kapadia/Udacity-Sensor-Fusion/README.md

 # Udacity-Sensor-Fusion
-This is about my course of sensior fusion
+This is about my course of sensor fusion